Noise-robust proofs of quantum network nonlocality: Summary of results

-In this work we address the question of noise-robust proofs of quantum network nonlocality.
-We derive methods for this problem and discuss a number of examples.
-Our main contributions are the following.
-We present a general family of quantum distributions on the triangle network (without inputs) and prove their nonlocality in the ideal (noiseless) case.
-These distributions are based on the concept of ``parity token counting'' (PTC) and include as a special case the distributions of Renou et al. \cite{Renou_2019}, from now on referred to as RGB4.
-In turn, we derive noise-robust nonlocality proofs for these quantum distributions.
-The key ingredient is a result of approximate rigidity for local distributions that are PTC, which allows us to deal with noise.
-In particular, we identify quantum distributions that remain nonlocal when up to $\sim 80\%$ dephasing noise, or $\sim 0.67$\% white noise, is added at each source.
-Moreover, we characterize the distributions in the vicinity of a given nonlocal distribution.
-For a specific quantum distribution, we can show that any distribution in a $\sim 0.27$\% total-variation distance ball around it is nonlocal.
-This can be viewed as a Bell inequality, in the sense that it guarantees that a full-measure region of the correlation set is nonlocal.
+\begin{enumerate} \item We present a general family of quantum distributions on the triangle network (without inputs) and prove their nonlocality in the ideal (noiseless) case, see Section \ref{sec: TBSM}.
+These distributions include as a special case the distributions of Renou et al. \cite{Renou_2019}, from now on referred to as RGB4.
+The nonlocality proof is based on the ``parity token counting'' (PTC) rigidity property~\cite{Boreiri2023}.
+In words, it states that on the triangle network with binary outcomes, any local distribution for which the sum of the outputs is always odd (1 or 3) has a unique corresponding local model. \item We derive noise-robust nonlocality proofs for these quantum distributions, see Section~\ref{sec: WN}.
+Our methods can be applied to arbitrary type of noise.
+As an illustration, we demonstrate the nonlocality of quantum distributions where up to $\sim 80\%$ dephasing noise, or $\sim 0.55$\% white noise, is added at each source.
+We also investigated other noise models, such as no-click and photon loss; see Appendix~\ref{app: other noise}.
+Moreover, in Section~\ref{sec: TVD} we characterize the distributions in the vicinity of a given nonlocal distribution.
+For a specific quantum distribution, we can show that any distribution in a $\sim 0.25$\% total-variation distance ball around it is nonlocal.
+This can be viewed as a Bell inequality, in the sense that it guarantees that a full-measure region of the correlation set (the ball around the quantum distribution) is nonlocal. \item The key ingredient which allows us to prove noise-robust nonlocality, is a result on the approximate PTC rigidity, discussed in Section~\ref{sec: approximate PTC}.
+It gives a quantitative characterization of all local models leading to distributions for which the PTC condition holds approximately.
+That is, the distributions for which the sum of the outputs is odd with high probability.
+With the help of this result, we also derive an analytical outer relaxation of the set of binary output correlations compatible with a triangle-local model. \end{enumerate}

-The paper is organized as follows.
-In Section II, we provide the general context, introduce notations, and review the concept of parity token counting (PTC) distributions.
-In Section III, we prove results on approximate PTC rigidity for local distributions.
-This allows us to bound local correlations that approximately verify the PTC condition.
-Additionally, we derive an analytical outer relaxation of the set of binary output correlations compatible with a triangle-local model.
-In Section IV, we introduce a general family of quantum nonlocal distributions.
-We first prove their nonlocality in the noiseless case.
-In turn, based on the results of Section III, we prove results on the nonlocality of these distributions in the noisy case.
-Finally, we conclude in Section VI and discuss future perspectives.
+Below we start with Section~\ref{sec: backgrounds} where we introduce more formally the context, the notations, and review the concept of parity token counting (PTC) distributions.